david-a-parry/vcfhacks/readme.md

 ## INSTALLATION

 You may either download these programs as perl scripts or as precompiled binaries for 64-bit Linux or Mac OS X. The binary executables are provided for ease so that users do not have to install the various perl modules required by these scripts.
 Users that are comfortable installing perl modules may prefer to use the scripts, which take up less space, do not suffer the same lag in startup and provide a scrollable manual page in most cases.
+The scripts also allow you to receive more regular updates using git (see below).

 ### BINARIES

 These programs are all command line utilities.
 To run these programs you simply need to download and extract the tar.bz2 file for your plaform from https://github.com/gantzgraf/vcfhacks/releases (currently only 64 bit Linux Mac OS X systems are supported) and change into the newly created vcfhacks_binaries directory.
 Each program can be run from this directory using the command *./[program_name]*  (e.g. *./annotateSnps*) or you may prefer to move the programs somewhere in your $PATH or add the new vcfhacks_binaries to your $PATH to be able to run these programs from any directory.
 You may need to make the programs executable before they will run (e.g. by running 'chmod +x *' from within your vcfhacks_binaries directory).

+To check whether the binaries are functioning and compatible with your system type 'prove' from within the downloaded and extracted directory to run a small series of tests.

 ### SCRIPTS